storacha/RFC/rfc/ipni-w3c.md

 #### Encoding the IPNI Advertisement

-The set of multihashes within one CAR must be encoded as 1 Advertisement, having 1 or more `EntryChunk` blocks. `EntryChunk` blocks include an array of multihashes.
+The set of multihashes within one CAR must be encoded as 1 Advertisement, having 1 or more `EntryChunk` blocks. `EntryChunk` blocks are an array of multihashes with a link to a next block, if there is one.

 The `EntryChunk` serves a similar purpose as [HTTP chunking](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 A typical block will have 16k multihashes in it.